ibm-cloud-docs/vpc/pricing.md

 [comment]: # (linked help topic)

-For {{site.data.keyword.vsi_is_full}} you're billed at an hourly rate based on instance prices.
-Discounts are applied the longer your instance is running.
-Metrics for the virtual server usage times are calculated per second while the virtual server is running.
+For {{site.data.keyword.vsi_is_full}} you're billed at an hourly rate based on instance configurations.
+Discounts are applied the longer your instance runs.
+Usage times are calculated per second while the virtual server instance is running.
 You are not be billed for the time your instance is powered off.
-For example, if your instance runs for 45 minutes and 32 seconds, you're billed for 45 minutes and 32 seconds.
-Another example is if you start your instance and run for 20 minutes, then stop your instance for 24 hours, then start the instance and run for 30 minutes; you're billed for the 50 minutes the instance was running.
+For example, if the instance runs for 45 minutes and 32 seconds, you're billed for 45 minutes and 32 seconds.
+Another example is if you start your instance and run for 20 minutes, then stop your instance for 24 hours, then start the instance and run for 30 minutes; you're billed for the 50 minutes (20 minutes + 30 minutes) the instance was running.
 {:shortdesc}

 ### Base instance prices